cgoliver/cgoliver.github.io/_posts/2021-11-14-brocki-and-aesthetics.md

 ---
 layout: post
-title: Why not wear masks forever? - Values and Beauty in times of COVID
+title: Why not carry on with COVID masks & co.?
 date: 2021-11-14
 comments: True
 ---